viatsko/lyn/README.md

 solution for those who are searching for a performance and stability on top of modern technologies like React and Elixir.

+In order to run, Lyn requires *Elixir 1.2 or higher* and *NodeJS 5.6 or higher*.

 ## Introduction
 Lyn is a CMS written in Elixir.
 It combines CRUD and Object Tree models, which means that all of the site structure in kept in single tree of objects and provides